21 Day Kinship Challenge

 Khatidja Rodriguez-Ruiz

 Khatidja Rodriguez-Ruiz was initiated into the Inayatiyya in 2008 and is a graduate of the Suluk Academy (Naubahar).
-She currently serves on the North American Board of Trustees as chair of the Fundraising Committee.
-Khatidja received her Bachelor of Interdisciplinary Studies in Sociology and Public Policy from the University of Virginia.
-Professionally, she works as a fundraising strategist in higher education philanthropy where she works to expand accessibility and inclusivity in higher education.
-In her volunteer life, she uses improv music and theater as a conduit to support local grassroots organizations and the arts, in order to amplify their message and spread it to a wider audience.
-She is motivated by the philosophy that our diverse outlooks can make us stronger, if we work collaboratively to weave a unifying ideal of love, harmony, and beauty.
-She lives in Charlottesville, Virginia.
+She has previously served the Inayatiyya as a Kinship Council Member, as a member of the North American Board of Trustees, and as a chair of the Fundraising Committee.
+Khatidja has focused her academic studies in the area of urban community and public policy.
+In her daily life, she works in education philanthropy with a goal of expanding accessibility and inclusivity in higher and performing arts education.
+She is passionate about building networks of community and mutual aid, as well as elevating the visibility of marginalized groups.
+She is motivated by the belief that our diverse outlooks and experiences make us a stronger whole, if we work collaboratively to weave a unifying ideal of love, harmony, and beauty.
+She currently lives in Forest Hills, NY with her husband Wesley.

 -